Main navigation

 I Need a Travel Signature

 Please note that this is not considered an emergency.
-In the event that you travel without a valid travel signature, you will likely be issued an I-515A (read below).
+If you leave the U.S. without a signature and return during the time when ISSS is closed, you will likely be issued an I-515A (read more below) which will require to you to meet with ISSS once the office reopens.

 -

-Please note that this is not considered an emergency.
-In the event that you travel without your immigration documents, you will likely be issued an I-515A (read below).
+Lost I-20/DS-2019: Please note that this is not considered an emergency.
+In the event that you travel abroad and reenter the U.S. without your I-20/DS-2019, you will likely be sent to Secondary Inspection and issued an I-515A upon entry.
+See more on Secondary Inspection and I-515A below.

 -